 - It’s not very effective (or economical) to discard your mattress, box spring or bed.
 Instead, buy a good quality, bug-proof mattress encasement.
 Encasements are special sacks that fit over a mattress or box spring–usually to reduce allergens.
 The zippers on bed bug-proof encasements are designed to be tight enough to prevent even the smallest life stages of the bed bugs from escaping.
 Also, truly bed bug-proof encasements are strong enough to prevent bed bugs from biting you through the encasement.
 A good encasement will trap all bed bugs in the mattress and box spring inside, and will be smooth on the outside, providing few places for bed bugs to hide.
 Sears, Target, Walmart and other stores may sell bed bug-proof encasements, but they can also be purchased online.
 One of the best places to look for different brands and reviews of mattress encasements is Amazon.com (whether you buy there or at a local store).
 Go to http://www.amazon.com and search for “bed bug mattress protectors”.

 - Vacuum couches, chairs and recliners thoroughly before pest control service.
-Over 20% of all bed bugs in apartments are found in couches and upholstered chairs.
+Many bed bugs in apartments are found in couches and upholstered chairs.
 Double-bag and discard the vacuum bags in an outdoors dumpster immediately to avoid reintroducing or spreading any bed bugs caught in the vacuum.

 - Don’t forget to empty drawers in nightstands and dressers next to beds prior to treatment.
 This will make it easier for the pest control company to inspect and treat these furniture items.
 Bag and clean or inspect these items according to the directions of your pest control professional before returning the items to the treated furniture.